Luca06Luwa/Luca06Luwa/README.md

 - Writing up the Aroma CFW Guide for the Wii U Hacks Guide.
 (A pull request has been made on the git repo).

-- Other small shitty projects that don't work (most of the time)
+- Other small shitty projects that don't work.
+(Most of the time).

 ---
 ### Archived projects or projects that I don't want to work on anymore: